Simply LaKita

 Instructions

-• Begin the recipe by preheating the oven to 350 degrees F. Grab a large oven-safe skillet and lightly spray it with cooking spray.
-In the photos, I'm using a lodge 3.6 quart casserole, but I've also made this in a 12-inch cast iron skillet as well.
+• Preheat your oven to 350°F (175°C).
+Lightly grease your cast iron skillet with cooking spray or a thin layer of butter.
+In the photos, I'm using a lodge 3.6 quart cast iron braiser, but I've also made this in a 12-inch cast iron skillet as well.

-• In a medium size mixing bowl, whisk together the 1 ยพ cups all-purpose flour, ยฝ teaspoon baking soda, and 1 ยผ teaspoon salt.
+• Mix the dry ingredients: In a medium bowl, whisk together the 1 ¾ cups flour, ½ teaspoon baking soda, and 1 ¼ teaspoon salt.
 Set aside.

-• In a separate large mixing bowl (with a hand mixer) or stand mixer bowl, add the 1 ยฝ cups butter and mix until creamy and smooth.
-Add in the ยพ cups brown sugar, ยฝ cup granulated sugar, 1 large egg, 1 large egg yolk, and 2 teaspoons vanilla extract.
-Mix on medium speed until combined.
+• Cream the butter and sugars: In a large bowl with a hand mixer (or stand mixer), beat the 1 ½ cups softened butter until creamy.
+Add ¾ cup brown sugar, ½ cup granulated sugar, and mix until light and fluffy, about 2 minutes.
+Beat in the 1 egg, 1 egg yolk, and 2 teaspoons vanilla until combined.

 Notes